 After this short breathing break you’ll probably notice that you are more relaxed, that your thoughts have settled, and you can think more clearly.
 Try repeating the mindful breath several times throughout the day.

-We wish ten minutes of peace every day!
+We wish twenty minutes of mindfulness every day!